thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 ### Creating a Custom Cell

-We just implemented posting a pre-made event to our API, but what we really want is to post an event based on user input.
+We just implemented posting a dummy event to our API, but what we really want is to post an event based on user input.
 So we need to create some custom cells for our HUMEventViewController.

 Create a new subclass of UITableViewCell called HUMTextFieldCell.
 Define a property called `textField` in the header file.
 We'll also want to define a static string that we can use as this cell's reuse identifier.